opeyemitai/Covid-19-Analysis/README.md

 1) The Government should ensure that media outlet or health officials educate people on preventive measures.
 2) The wearing of masks should be enforced especially in large gatherings.
-3) Social distancing should be encourage to avoid or prevent the spread of the virus.
+3) Social distancing should be encouraged to avoid or prevent the spread of the virus.

 ## DASHBOARD
 ![image](https://user-images.githubusercontent.com/119592062/234792279-f842d05c-9df7-4ca8-a33b-4a867c6eba9e.png)